top of page

 2 ears fresh corn, removed from the cob

 Begin by adding olive oil and butter to a sauté pan and heating to medium.
-Also, preheat your oven to 350.
 Toss in your chopped pepper and onion and add a bit of salt and pepper.
-Stir occasionally while they soften (10-12 minutes).
-Add about a tsp of oregano and turn the heat to low.
-Now gently fold in your cream cheese, sour cream, and shredded cheeses.
+Stir occasionally while they soften.
+Add in sliced squash.
+Add about a tsp of oregano and a little more salt and pepper.
+When the veggies are all softened (after 10-15 min) turn to low.
+Now fold in your cream cheese, sour cream, and shredded cheeses.
 Reserve a bit of extra cheese for the topping.
-Fold in the finely sliced squash and add another dash of salt and pepper.
-Transfer to a baking dish if your current pan isn't suitable for the oven.
-Add the crushed corn chips and extra cheese to the top and bake in the oven about 15-20 minutes or until bubbly and golden on top.
+When all the cheese is melted transfer to a baking dish if your current pan isn't suitable for the oven.
+Stick under the broiler for around 3 minutes to brown the cheese topping.
+Add crushed chips if you are using them.
+Enjoy!

 Recent Posts